UniSymNet: A Unified Symbolic Network Guided by Transformer: Methods

+We observe that $L_1=2, N_1=5$, whereas $L_2=3, N_2=7$.
+Therefore, $L_1 < L_2, N_1 < N_2$.
+It means that UniSymNet represents the same equation with shallower depth and fewer nodes.
 It is worth noting that functions in the form of $P(\mathbf{x})$ are often used in the PDE Discover\citep{long2019pde} task.
-Furthermore, we present the corollary of Theorem \ref{thm:exact-neural-rep}. \begin{theorem} Under the hypotheses of Theorem~\ref{thm:exact-neural-rep}, consider replacing each \(x_i\) with \(g_i(\mathbf{x})\).
-Suppose each \(g_i(\mathbf{x})\) is represented by a UniSymNet with depth $L_{1i}$ and node count $N_{1i}$ and a EQL-type with depth $L_{2i}$ and node count $N_{2i}$.
-If $\max\{L_{1i}\} \le \max\{L_{2i}\}$ and $\sum_iN_{1i} \le \sum_i N_{2i}$, then for \(P(g_1(\mathbf{x}),\ldots,g_d(\mathbf{x}))\), the conclusion of Theorem \ref{thm:exact-neural-rep} still hold. \end{theorem} For tasks targeting the learning of high-dimensional functional relationships of the form $P(\cdot)$, UniSymNet should be preferentially selected due to its superior representational efficiency in both architectural depth and node complexity.
+Furthermore, we present Theorem \ref{thm:composition-generalization}, which extends Theorem \ref{thm:exact-neural-rep}. \begin{theorem} Under the hypotheses of Theorem~\ref{thm:exact-neural-rep}, consider replacing each \(x_i\) with \(g_i(\mathbf{x})\), where \(g_i(\mathbf{x})\) is an arbitrary function represented using a UniSymNet (\(L_{1i}\) layers, \(N_{1i}\) nodes) or an EQL-type network (\(L_{2i}\) layers, \(N_{2i}\) nodes).
+If $\max\{L_{1i}\} \le \max\{L_{2i}\}$ and $\sum_iN_{1i} \le \sum_i N_{2i}$, then for \(P(g_1(\mathbf{x}),\ldots,g_d(\mathbf{x}))\), the conclusion of Theorem \ref{thm:exact-neural-rep} still holds. \end{theorem} Theorem \ref{thm:exact-neural-rep} and \ref{thm:composition-generalization} show that, for high-dimensional tasks with the functional form $P(\cdot)$, UniSymNet should be preferentially selected due to its superior representational efficiency in both architectural depth and node complexity.